OscarOdh/GMMK3_RGB/README.md

 - Windows-only by design (Win32 hook, tray, power broadcasts).
 - `cargo clippy --all-targets -- -D warnings` is expected to pass clean.
-- Editing on the original author's machine: the Bash tool fails to fork; use PowerShell.
-Do **not** round-trip source through `Get-Content | Set-Content` — it decodes as CP1252 and re-encodes as UTF-8, silently mangling every non-ASCII character in the file.
+- Editing on the original author's machine: the Bash tool fails to fork, so use PowerShell.
+Do **not** round-trip source through `Get-Content | Set-Content`, because it decodes as CP1252 and re-encodes as UTF-8, silently mangling every non-ASCII character in the file.

 ---